Die 7 größten Herausforderungen im B2B E-Commerce

 B2B and B2C differ in various aspects, including the target group, shopping baskets, prices, the buying process or the customer journey.

-What is a B2B online shop?
+What is a B2B business?

 In a B2B online shop, products or services are sold to businesses.
 With the Shopify Plus plan, this can be easily realised in Shopify - without any third-party apps or other intermediate solutions.